alexfernandez/loadtest/README.md

 ### Complete Example

-The file `test/integration.js` shows a complete example, which is also a full integration test: it starts the server, send 1000 requests, waits for the callback and closes down the server.
+The file `test/integration.js` contains complete examples, which are also a full integration test suite: they start the server with different options, send requests, waits for finalization and close down the server.

 ## Versioning